06/11/2015 by Carney Sandoe Staff | Landing the Job

 Don’t…try to cram everything you’ve ever done onto the document.

-That said, go easy on the additions.
+Go easy on the additions.
 At some point in your career, you will need to begin cutting work experiences and explanations from your resume.
 Review the document in the aggregate and determine whether the experiences and positions you’ve included add significantly to the overall summary of who you are as an educator.

 Do…spend time formatting your resume to make it easy-to-read and attractive.

 Your resume should be attractive, eye-catching, and reader-friendly.
 It should be written in an easily readable font, with consistent spacing and uncrowded margins.
-Show your resume to a few friends or family members (or your CS&A associate!) before uploading it to your file or sending it to prospective employers, and ask them if they think it is attractive and visually compelling.
+Show your resume to a few friends or family members (or your CS&A Placement Associate!) before uploading it to your file or sending it to prospective employers, and ask them if they think it is attractive and visually compelling.

 Don’t…weigh style over substance.